 Subcooling = 0 – (-2) deg.
 C = 2 deg.
 C

 Boiling a liquid at low pressure is easy.
-You will be wonder when you will see water at normal pressure boils at 100 deg.
+You will wonder when you will see water at normal pressure boiling at 100 deg.
 C but the same water at the mountain will be boiled at 80 deg.
 C.

-Why is this happen?
+Why is this happening?
 It is because the pressure is less at the higher elevation and water boils at low pressure.